jenkins-infra/plugin-site/README.md

 The application is developed using [React](https://facebook.github.io/react/), [gatsby](https://www.gatsbyjs.org/), and [Webpack](https://webpack.github.io/).

-Production deployments are static html and css files, while development is run through the gatsby development server.
+Production deployments are static html and css files, while development is run through the Gatsby development server.

 We welcome any enhancements and bugfixes, please see our [guidelines](CONTRIBUTING.md) on how you can [contribute](CONTRIBUTING.md).